 We realize that it's almost impossible to avoid them, so if you can't find an alternative product to meet your needs, we suggest you consider buying them used.
 This gives them a chance to off-gas before using it with your children, and also helps reduce the use of PVC (which is regarded as the single most environmentally damaging of all plastics).

-Keep in mind that buying used doesn’t help with phthalates and other toxins common to PVC.
-We don’t have the man (or woman!) power to research every single inflatable pool toy to find out which are phthalate-free, so you may want to contact the manufacturer before buying used items.
-Please note that this category includes the spring style floats as seen here.
+Keep in mind that buying used doesn't help with phthalates, lead and other toxins common to PVC.
+We don't have the man (or woman!) power to research every single inflatable pool toy to find out which are phthalate-free, so you may want to contact the manufacturer before buying used items.
+Please note that this category includes the spring style floats as seen here, here, here and here.
 We confirmed with several manufacturers that the inflatable ring inside the nylon casing is made of PVC.

 Dense Foam Life Vests and Mats

 Most dense foam kickboards, life vests and mats are made from closed-cell PVC foam and are covered in a layer of waterproof vinyl.
 Even the floaties made from non-PVC foam were mostly covered with a layer of PVC on the outside.
-You can identify them by their shiny and slightly rubbery exterior.
+You can identify them by their slightly rubbery exterior that's sometimes shiny.
 You can see an example of a PVC life vest here.

 Life Vests with Neoprene or Nylon Covering